google/j2cl/transpiler/javatests/com/google/j2cl/transpiler/readable/README.md

 - Use annotation @abstract for abstract methods. (b/24539710).
 - Namespace on @JsMethod can only be defined on native static methods.
 Refer to previous discussion at cl/106852320.
+- Use one file to export stubs for JS externs, or use separate files for each.
+  (see previous discussion at cl/108187399)

 ## Tasks
 - Add a Closure pass to get back the 2% regression introduced in cl/104162467.